 I loved writing from an early age but abandoned it over a lifetime for family and career.

-But when I changed my profession at the age of 59, writing became an unintentional, accidental full-time passion.
+But when I changed my profession at 59, writing became an unintentional, accidental full-time passion.

 This love gave me gifts that I couldn’t have imagined.